Ogefest/TextManipulationTool/README.md

 # Text Manipulation Tool

 CLI tool created for manipulate texts files as replacement for `grep` `sed` `tr` `cut` in one tool.
 Simple commands in `imagemagick` style allow to create chains of commands to change text files or extract data.
-Manipulate texts without opening manuals or hard to remember switches, in `tmt` commands are much cleaner.
+Manipulate texts without opening manuals or hard to remember switches.
+Filter lines, replace strings or change column order.

 ## Usage